-Panama’s economy with a 5-year compound annual growth of 7.9% and per capita income of $21,765, is one of the fastest growing economies in the world.
+The economy of Panama, with a 5-year compound annual growth of 7.9% and per capita income of $21,765, is one of the fastest growing economies in the world.
 The country’s economy is largely based on the robust services sector that contributes more than 75% to GDP.
 Other major sectors include banking, logistics, the Colon Free Trade Zone, flagship registry, and tourism.
 Also, several important infrastructure development projects have bolstered Panama’s economic growth.
-Reforms including easing the process of setting up business and reduction of corporate tax have contributed to economic growth.
+Reforms such as easing the process of setting up business and reduction of corporate tax have contributed to economic growth.

 Currency: US Dollars, Panamanian Balboa

 Government: Presidential Representative Democratic Republic with Multi-party System

 Major Cities: San Miguelito, Juan Díaz, David, Arraiján

 Employment contracts must be in writing.
 Employers have to retain a copy of the contract, provide one to employees and another to the Directorate General of Labor or Ministry of Labor’s regional bureau when the contract is signed.
 The contract must have the employee’s:

 - The type of work